What Is Ultra High Temperature Processing?

-UHT (ultra high temperature) processing is available in many forms.
+UHT (ultra-high temperature) processing is available in many forms.
 I will focus this article on the direct heating method of steam infusion and a comparison to the conventional HTST pasteurizer.
 The goal of any milk pasteurization process is to kill pathogenic bacteria while preserving the integrity of the product for the satisfaction of the consumer.
-While many opinions of milk treatment are widely available, I'll express mine for the benefit of the UHT process with aseptic filling.
+While many opinions on milk treatment are widely available, I'll express mine for the benefit of the UHT process with aseptic filling.

 HTST: Microbial Contamination and Expiration Dates

 A conventional HTST pasteurizer will kill the majority of the bacteria.
 However, post-production testing across the shelf life of the product will show that microbial contamination will flourish, and this may surprise you.
 This is usually due to bacteria surviving pasteurization and post-process contamination from environmental pathogens.
 Post-processing contamination cannot be avoided unless specialized aseptic filling equipment is used.

 Government regulations allow up to 20,000 colony-forming units per mL of milk.
 Microbial growth is almost always present in the milk packages produced from a conventional pasteurizer.
 This is the reason that a conventional pasteurizer will produce milk that will be good for only 14-21 days under refrigeration.
 The microbial load just gets too high after this time, and sensory degradation accelerates, and you soon have spoiled soured milk.